Chantilly High School

 Chantilly High School is a public high school in the Chantilly CDP in unincorporated Fairfax County, Virginia, United States.
 It is part of the Fairfax County Public Schools system.

 History

 Chantilly was originally built in 1972 using funding from the philanthropist, Stanley Uesse Wills, and other donors in the area.
-Chantilly was originally built with open classrooms, which were fully removed in the 1990s.
+Chantilly was originally built with open classrooms, whilch were fully removed in the 1990s.
 Classes commenced in 1973.

 Administration

 The principal of Chantilly High School is currently Dr. Amy Goodloe and she started her term in February 2023.
 She previously was principal of Oak Hill Elementary and Rocky Run Middle School (both of which are in the Chantilly Pyramid).
 In 2020, she was named FCPS Outstanding Principal of Rocky Run Middle School.

 Academics

 Chantilly has a 98% graduation rate and placed in the top 5% of 1,800 Virginia schools for test scores in 2018—2019.
 During the 2019—2020 academic year, 76% of students passed their AP exams with a score of 3 or higher.

 The campus is home to Chantilly Governor's STEM Academy, which provides vocational training for students in the school district interested in culinary arts, information technology, criminal justice, pharmaceuticals, carpentry, engineering, nursing, firefighting, dentistry, and cosmetology.
 There are also programs for students interested in the United States Air Force or becoming a mechanic.
 The Academy also participates in the FIRST Robotics Competition.